Depression: from the black dog to blue funk

 Finally, severe depression makes it almost impossible to get by, and it’s here where intervention is needed most.
 Treatment usually consists of self-help, talking therapies and medication.
 For mild depression, your GP might suggest strategies such as exercise.

 Self-help could include a combination of exercise, apps and online tools.
-For moderate depression, people may need to talk to a professional.
+For moderate depression, you may need to talk to a professional.
 A GP can refer you for talking treatment, or you can refer yourself directly to an NHS psychological therapies service without a referral from a GP.